 What kind of reaction do you get when you go out?

 Overall the reaction I’ve had has been incredibly positive and on many a night out I am the centre of attention or end up in lots of random conversations with lots of lovely people.

-I’ve only had one negative reaction and he was pissed so was dismissed instantly which did annoy him even more.
+I’ve only had one negative reaction and this was when I first started going out and this guy was pissed.
+He was dismissed instantly which annoyed him even more.
 I wont entertain anyone drunk anymore.

 I was with a group of friends that day and they stepped in and as a group we fired him off.
 He was being very abusive verbally, mainly because he’d been rebuked and saying things he problably wouldnt have said had he not been drunk.